AgonConsole8/agon-vdp/video/pingo/vdu_pingo.md

 <b>VDU 23, 0, &A0, sid; &48, 16, oid; distz;</b> :  Set Object Z Translation Distance<br>
 <b>VDU 23, 0, &A0, sid; &48, 17, oid; distx; disty; distz</b> :  Set Object XYZ Translation Distances<br>
 <b>VDU 23, 0, &A0, sid; &48, 18, bmid;</b> :  Render To Bitmap<br>
+<b>VDU 23, 0, &A0, sid; &48, 19</b> :  Delete Control Structure<br>

-## Initialize/Deinitialize Control Structure
+## Create Control Structure
-<b>VDU 23, 0, &A0, sid; &48, 0, init</b> :  Initialize/Deinitialize Control Structure<br>
+<b>VDU 23, 0, &A0, sid; &48, 0, w; h;</b> :  Create Control Structure<br>

-If <i>init</i> is nonzero, this command initializes a control structure used to do 3D rendering.
+This command initializes a control structure used to do 3D rendering.
 The structure is housed inside the designated buffer.
-The buffer is created, if it does not already exist.
+The buffer referred to by the scene ID (sid) is created, if it does not already exist.

-If <i>init</i> is zero, this command deinitializes an existing control structure, assuming that it exists in the designated buffer.
-The buffer is subsequently deleted, as part of processing for this command.
+The given width and height determine the size of the final rendered scene.

 ## Define Mesh Vertices
 <b>VDU 23, 0, &A0, sid; &48, 1, mid; n; x0; y0; z0; ...</b> :  Define Mesh Vertices